sara-sabr/ITStrategy/presentations/General-IT-and-strategy.md

 ![IIT branch in relation to the others](assets/images/ESDC_overview.png)

+Note:

+- Why am I showing you this?
+- You will understand later

 ### IITB's Vision Statement

 _Powered by innovative thinking and approaches, delivering efficient, reliable and secure services and solutions of best value to Clients_